codica2/timebot/docs.md

                   "id": "40",
                   "type": "time-entries",
                   "attributes": {
-                    "date": "2018-10-30",
+                    "date": "2018-11-12",
-                    "time": "17:54",
+                    "time": "12:03",
-                    "details": "It's fine, everything is fine.
-Theres an infinite number of realities Morty and in a few dozen of those I got lucky and turned everything back to normal.", "trello-labels": null,
+                    "details": "Meeseeks are not born into this world fumbling for meaning, Jerry!
+We are created to serve a single purpose, for which we go to any lengths to fulfill.", "trello-labels": null,
                     "estimated-time": null
                   },